-This is a year-long course equivalent to a first semester college course in computer science.
+This course is equivalent to a first semester college course in computer science.
 AP Computer Science A is a second course in computer programming.
-Students must take either Computer Programming 10 or Electronics and Robotics 9 prior to taking this course.
+Students must take either Computer Programming 11 prior to taking this course.
 In this course we will cover the equivalent of a first year first semester course in computer science in the Java language.
 Students will review basic programming topics and then move on to the topics of classes and objects, inheritance, polymorphism, abstract classes, interfaces, arrays, lists, strings, common java classes, sorting, and searching.
 This course is designed to set up students for success in university computer science courses.